superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

    - No single monster was retrieved for all three attributes simultaneously.
    - The results are fragmented: different monsters are relevant for different attributes.

-In short, the naive search approach fails to find monsters that satisfy all criteria at once. **Maybe we can fix this issue by proactively retrieving more monsters for each attribute?** Let's try it with 6 monsters for each attribute instead of 3.
+In short, the naive search approach fails to find monsters that satisfy all criteria at once. **Maybe we can fix this issue by proactively retrieving more monsters for each attribute?** Let's try it with 6 monsters per attribute, instead of 3.
+Let's take a look at what this approach generates:

 | id                  |   score_look |   score_habitat |   score_behavior |
 |:--------------------|-------------:|----------------:|-----------------:|